In this day and age, a vehicle is a must.

 Figure something out but try to do less driving if you can.

-Remember the times when you HAVE to run back to the store because you forgot a can of corn?
+Remember when you had to run back to the store because you forgot a can of corn?

 Or the times when you NEED that one stick of butter?

-Often times, you really don’t need or have to do anything.
+Oftentimes, you don’t need or have to do anything.

 For one, you can try to remember everything the next time you go shopping or create a good old shopping list like everyone else is doing.